Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “You aren’t?”
 I teased Katsys.

-She shot me a dirty look that looked cute rather than threatening due to her puffed cheeks.
+She shot me a dirty look with puffed cheeks that looked cute rather than threatening.

 “Fine.
 I’ll be sure to make your next request explode on a whim then!”